-Fifty-seven of the counties' local rules specify that the transportation of the children as they move between their homes with each of their parents is to be shared equally (up from 54 in 2018).
-Eleven counties' rules specify that transportation is to be shared equally except for short evening periods, when the non-residential parent is responsible for picking the children up and returning them (up from 8 in 2018).
-Ten county rules do not explicitly specify which parent is responsible for transportation (down from 12 in 2018).
-Unfortunately, 10 counties have rules specifying that the non-residential parent is responsible for all of the transportation to allow the children to benefit from the care and companionship of each of the parents.
-This does, however, represent an improvement over 2018 when 14 counties considered the transportation to facilitate parenting time with the nonresidential parent to be solely the responsibility of that parent.
+Sixty of the counties' local rules specify that the transportation of the children as they move between their homes with each of their parents is to be shared equally (up from 57 in 2020).
+Eleven counties' rules specify that transportation is to be shared equally except for short evening periods, when the non-residential parent is responsible for picking the children up and returning them (the same as in 2020).
+Eight county rules do not explicitly specify which parent is